rqlite/rqlite.io/content/en/docs/FAQ/_index.md

 It supports [a form of transactions](/docs/api/api/#transactions).
 You can wrap a bulk update in a transaction such that all the statements in the bulk request will succeed, or none of them will.
 However the behaviour or rqlite is undefined if you send explicit `BEGIN`, `COMMIT`, or `ROLLBACK` statements.
 This is not because they won't work -- they will -- but if your node (or cluster) fails while a transaction is in progress, the system may be left in a hard-to-use state.
 So until rqlite can offer strict guarantees about its behaviour if it fails during a transaction, using `BEGIN`, `COMMIT`, and `ROLLBACK` is officially unsupported.
 Unfortunately this does mean that rqlite may not be suitable for some applications.

 ## Can I modify the SQLite file directly?
 No, you must only change the database using the HTTP API.
-The moment you directly modify the SQLite file under any node (if running in _on-disk_ mode) the behavior of rqlite is undefined.
+The moment you directly modify the SQLite file under any node (if running in _on-disk_ ) the behavior of rqlite is undefined.
 In otherwords, you run the risk of breaking your cluster.

 ## Can I read the SQLite file directly?
-If you run a node in _on-disk_ mode, you can read the SQLite file directly.
-However this mode of operation has not been deeply tested.
+Yes, you can read the SQLite file directly, some end-users do this in production, but it has not been deeply tested.

 ## Can I use rqlite to replicate my SQLite database to a second node?
 Not in a simple sense, no. rqlite is not a SQLite database replication tool.
 While each node does have a full copy of the SQLite database, rqlite is not simply about replicating that database.